UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 example, if it is required that name and first name are set to proceed `RequestedInformation` would be :

-`passengerDetails.firstName AND passengerDetails.name`
+`passenger[<uuid>].passengerDetails.firstName AND passenger[<uuid>].passengerDetails.name`

 Another example, if on top of first and last names, at least one email or one phone number is needed:

-`(passenger[0], passengerDetails.firstName AND passengerDetails.name AND
+`(passenger[0].passengerDetails.firstName AND passenger[0].passengerDetails.name AND
-(passengerDetails.eMails[0] OR passengerDetails.phones[0])`
+(passenger[0].passengerDetails.eMails OR passenger[0].passengerDetails.phones)`

 By parsing this structure, the API consumer is able to identify the elements that need to be filled-in to proceed.
+An initial version the [grammar for required information](./requested-information-grammar.rrd.html) is available for review.

-The two types of updates (accommodation preferences and passenger data updates) are applied using a PATCH verb on the related resources.
+The two types of updates (accommodation preferences and passenger data updates) are applied using a `PATCH` verb on the related resources.
 While the resource in its whole is presented, only property explicitly listed as updatable can be provided with a value.
 Attempting to modify another property must result in an error.